nsscache to support SUP with the following steps:

 - Provision access to the users in the

-scim_users_parameters and scim_groups_parameters parameters to ensure that the users and groups are provisioned correctly.
+scim_users_parameters and scim_groups_parameters parameters so that nsscache provisions the users and groups correctly.

 Example: Authentik LDAP values